Nebraska Alcohol and Drug Use Statistics

 Drug and Alcohol Laws in Nebraska

-Nebraska has drug courts that help people get treatment instead of jail sentencing.8 Eligibility is flexible and determined by the judge in the case.
-Participants are given comprehensive treatment with follow-up care to reduce the risk of relapse.
+Drug Courts: Nebraska has drug courts that help people get treatment instead of jail sentencing.8 Eligibility is flexible and determined by the judge in the case.
+Participants are given comprehensive care with follow-up care to reduce the risk of relapse.

 - America’s Health Rankings.
 (2021).
 Non-Medical Drug Use – Past Year In Nebraska.